victorr-su/StealthChat/README.md

 # Chat-App
 A Chat App created to talk to others and meet new people!

-## check out the app here: https://chatt-app-victorrsu.netlify.app/
+Check out the app here: https://chatt-app-victorrsu.netlify.app/

 login credentials for guest users:
 Username: Guest